Creating a Serene Coastal Farmhouse Living Room

 For implementation, consider a horizontal application to visually expand the room.
 Use a matte, off-white paint to soften the effect, allowing the natural grain of the wood to peek through subtly.
 Pair it with a reclaimed wood mantel for a touch of warmth, or a simple, unframed mirror to reflect light.

 A generously proportioned sofa, draped in a relaxed linen slipcover, is the heart of any inviting coastal farmhouse space.
-It speaks to comfort, ease, and a lived-in elegance that never feels stuffy.
-We've seen this work best in homes where life happens, where spills are part of the story, not a disaster.
+It speaks to comfort, ease, and a lived-in elegance that never feels stuffy. in homes where life happens, where spills are part of the story, not a disaster.

 Opt for durable, pre-shrunk linen in a neutral tone—think oatmeal, sand, or a soft cream.
 The beauty of slipcovers?
 They're washable, making maintenance surprisingly simple.
 Pair your sofa with a chunky knit throw and a few down-filled pillows for ultimate coziness.